*article updated on September 25, 2024

 bat 'bunch of work'

-The wrong way is to create loops and control structures, read directly from exotic things like a SQL database, and write "code" making business decisions.
+The wrong way is to create loops and control structures, read directly from exotic things like a SQL database, and write "code" to make business decisions.

 9. Acquire agents within parallel steps

 Why?
-One of the main benefits of parallelism in a pipeline is: to do more material work (see Best Practice #8)!
+One of the main benefits of parallelism in a pipeline is that you can do more material work (see Best Practice #8)!
 You should generally aim to acquire an agent within the parallel branches of your pipeline.

 10. Avoid script security exceptions